dtecta/motion-toolkit/README.md

 emt64 (amd64) platform.
 The specializations are implemented using SSE intrinsics.
 See Vector4_SSE.hpp and Matrix4x4_SSE.hpp for details.

 A dual number class is defined in Dual.hpp.
 Pluecker coordinates, spatial vectors, and motor algebra requires DualVector3.hpp.
 Dual quaternions can be created using DualVector4.hpp.
-See my GDC Europe 2009 presentation "Dual Numbers.
-Simple Math, Easy C++ Coding, and Lots of Tricks" for details.
+See my GDC Europe 2009 presentation _Dual Numbers.
+Simple Math, Easy C++ Coding, and Lots of Tricks_ for details.

-Sample code on how to make use of mt::Dual and other classes can be found in UnitTest.cpp
+Sample code on how to make use of mt::Dual and other classes can be found in test/moto.

 The directory 'jointlimits' holds the sample code accompanying Chapter 10 _Rotational Joint Limits in Quaternion Space_ of _Game Engine Gems 3_.
 Please, refer to the source code and chapter for details.
 Documentation for the jointlimits can be generated using Doxygen + graphpviz.

+The accompanying code for my GDC 2019 presentation _Understanding and Tracing Numerical Errors in C++_ is moto/ErrorTracer.hpp.
+A sample on how to use the ErrorTracer class can be found in test/moto/NumericalTests.cpp.

 Installation
 ------------

 MoTo itself can be readily used.
-For building consolid and the UnitTest.cpp sample you need CMake 2.4 or up.
+For building consolid, jointlimits, and the unit tests in the test direcoty you need CMake 2.4 or up.
 Please, check the CMake documentation on how to generate a MSVC project or makefiles for GCC.

 Platforms